alsalafiyyah/alsalafiyyah.github.io/_posts/muqolat/2020-08-17-nullifiers-of-islam.md

 hijri: Dhul-Hijjah 27, 1441
 date: 2020-08-17
 category: [muqolat]
-excerpt: "A Muslim should know that Allah has made it obligatory for all mankind to embrace Islam, firmly abide by it and avoid what contradicts it."
+summary: "A Muslim should know that Allah has made it obligatory for all mankind to embrace Islam, firmly abide by it and avoid what contradicts it."
 active: muqolat
 locale: en
 lang: en